Infuser: Ball

 Ball infusers are removed along with the tea leaves from the pot.

 Snap ball

 Snap ball tea strainers are automatically sealed with the force of the end of the handle that is circulated like a spring.
-The spring handle requires more metal to manufacture, thus they are usually a bit more expensive than regular infuser balls.
+The spring handle requires more metal to manufacture, so they are usually a bit more expensive than regular infuser balls.

 The handle in snap ball tea strainers make them more practical: